Your Microbiome Is Directly Linked To Your Body Weight and Appetite (Part 2 of 3)

 Only within the last 20 years (2004) has science recognized the role of the gut bacteria with appetite and satiety.

-Recent research has shown our gut microbes are also directly participating in that regulatory circuit mentioned above by releasing bioactive molecules that influence appetite and energy balance.
-This circuit is actually dependent on the gut microbes assessment of their own needs!
+Recent studies have continued to explore the relationship between the gut microbiome's composition and an individual's body weight.Our gut microbes directly participate in the regulatory circuit involved in fullness and satisfaction by releasing bioactive molecules that influence appetite and energy balance.
+This circuit that involves specific regions of the brain responsible for regulating eating behavior, such as the hypothalamus or amygdala, is actually dependent on the gut microbes assessment of their own needs!
 They run the show of our human body!

 Bacterial Strains that Negatively Impact Hunger and Satiety